saadq/Materialize/README.md

 # Materialize
-Bringing [Material theme](https://github.com/equinusocio/material-theme) to the some of the most popular color schemes for Sublime:
+Bringing [Material theme](https://github.com/equinusocio/material-theme) to the some of the most popular color schemes for Sublime.
+Click [here](/Screenshots.md) to see some screenshots.

 * Behave
 * Brogrammer